Contents

 Including CVCs in the existing definition of money

-Later, in December of 2020, FinCEN issued an NPRM that would mandate cryptocurrency exchanges, banks, and MSBs to gather KYC data on any person transferring crypto equivalent to or greater than $3,000 in value, both from or to a private wallet.
-The NPRM would also require MSBs and banks to gather, maintain, and report all information about customers that take part in virtual currency transactions with unhosted wallets.
+Later, in December 2020, FinCEN issued an NPRM that mandated cryptocurrency exchanges, banks, and MSBs to gather KYC data on any person transferring crypto equivalent to or greater than $3,000 in value, both from or to a private wallet.

-Equivalent requirements would also be placed on hosted wallet transactions held by a financial institution to which the BSA does not apply and that are located in any of the jurisdictions found on the FinCEN Foreign Jurisdictions List.
+Equivalent requirements would be placed on hosted wallet transactions held by a financial institution to which the BSA does not apply and that are located in any of the jurisdictions found on the FinCEN Foreign Jurisdictions List.

 Implementing a Risk-Based Approach to Prepare for FinCEN’s Funds Transfer Rule

 The Funds Transfer Rule could structurally change how Virtual Asset Service Providers operate going forward.
 As documented by FATF, the best way of preparing for this is for cryptocurrency exchanges to utilize a risk-based approach based on FinCEN’s guidelines and have clear and defined procedures and policies in place.
-For example:

-Risk-assessing unhosted wallets.
-Incorporating risk assessment into the AML program of a crypto organization allows for higher levels of both protection and detection of suspicious unhosted wallet transactions.
+Risk-assessing unhosted wallets: Incorporating risk assessment into the AML program of a crypto organization allows for higher levels of both protection and detection of suspicious unhosted wallet transactions.
 Using software that enables denial and freezing of transactions to achieve compliance is highly recommended.

 See also: